 - Consistency must be kept.
 Disciplining today and failing to do so tomorrow will cost the behavior of your child.
 Keep the consistency rule and have a better chance of making it work when it comes to disciplining your twin toddlers.

-Dealing with fights between twin toddlers
+Dealing with fights

 When twins are living under the same roof, it is inevitable that they will fight over their shared toys, potty use, privileges and attention even if at times they appear to be best of friends.